aparo/pyes/docs/guide/reference/modules/transport.rst

 **transport.tcp.compress**           Set to **true** to enable compression (LZF) between all nodes.
 Defaults to **false**.
 ===================================  =======================================================================================

-It also shares the uses the common :doc:`network settings <.//node/network>`.
+It also shares the uses the common :ref:`network settings <es-guide-reference-modules-node-network>`.

 Local Transport
 ===============